 MIS 642 Financial Information Systems (2)

 MIS 656 Information Systems Security (4)

 MIS/MSBA 663 Machine Learning (4)

 MIS 674 Database Management Systems (4)

 MIS 681 Network Planning (2)

 MIS 682 Network Design (2)

 MIS/MBA 683 Project Management (4)

 MIS 689 Strategic Information Technology Management (4)

 Program Electives:

 M.S. in Management Information Systems electives (10 quarter credit hours)

 Starting the Program:

-The academic calendar is organized around four 10-week academic quarters.
+The academic calendar is organized around four, 10-week academic quarters.
 Students may be admitted for any of these quarters.
 It is possible to follow either a part-time or full-time program.
 Because earning your dual degree requires a significant commitment, your initial advising appointment is very important.
 You must schedule an advising appointment before enrolling in your first Accountancy or Management Information Systems class.
 An advising appointment provides students with important details about their curriculum sequence, establishes an academic plan for program completion, and makes students aware of essential graduate policies and Accountancy and Management Information Systems resources.
-Accountancy and Management Information Systems course prerequisites must be met for enrollment in upper level courses.
-Contact the program manager for the Department of Graduate Business Administration at (630) 829-6205 or (630) 829-6220 to schedule your advising appointment.
+Accountancy and Management Information Systems course prerequisites must be met for enrollment in upper-level courses.
+Contact the program manager for the Department of Graduate Business Administration at (630) 829-6210 for additional information.
 Many factors are weighed in assessing an applicant; there is no set admission formula and no predetermined cut-off point for test scores.

-Master of Business Administration (M.B.A.)/ M.S. in Management and Organizational Behavior
+Master of Business Administration/ M.S. in Management and Organizational Behavior

 Introduction:

-The M.B.A./M.S. in Management and Organizational Behavior dual degree combines the comprehensive business core of the M.B.A. with the strong people and organizational focus of the M.S. in Management and Organizational Behavior program.
-Students have sufficient elective courses to earn a concentration in any of the areas available in the M.B.A. program or to continue study in the M.S. in Management and Organizational Behavior area.
+The M.B.A./M.S. in Management and Organizational Behavior dual degree combines the comprehensive business core of the M.B.A. with the strong organizational and people focus of the M.S. in Management and Organizational Behavior program.
+Students have sufficient elective course options in order to earn a concentration in any of the areas available in the M.B.A. program or to continue study in the M.S. in Management and Organizational Behavior area.
 This option requires application and admission to each degree program and the completion of all requirements for both degrees.
 The M.B.A./M.S. in Management and Organizational Behavior program requires 96 quarter credit hours.

-M.B.A./M.S. in Management and Organizational Behavior core (64 quarter credit hours):
+M.B.A./M.S. in Management and Organizational Behavior core (64 guarter credit hours):

-MBA 500 Financial Accounting (4)
+MSA 500 Financial Accounting (4)

 MBA 510 Economics (4)

-MBA 520 Leadership and Ethics in a Global Environment (4)
+MBA 520 Leadership and Business Ethics in the Global Environment (4)

-MBA 530 Organizational Behavior (4)
+MGMT 530 Organizational Behavior (4)

 MBA 539 International Business (4)